Uniform Estimation and Inference for Nonparametric Partitioning-Based M-Estimators: Introduction

-Our paper contributes to the literature on nonparametric estimation \citep{gyorfi2002distribution,Eggermont-LaRiccia_2009_Book}, focusing in particular on series (or sieve) approximation methods.

-The nonparametric series estimation literature is mature and well-developed for the very special case of a square loss function $\rho(y,\eta(\theta);q) = (y - \theta)^2$ with identity transformation $\eta$, which is not a function of $q\in\mathcal{Q}$.
-See, for example, \cite{Zhou-Shen-Wolfe_1998_AoS}, \cite{Huang_2003_AoS}, \cite{Cattaneo-Farrell_2013_JoE}, \cite{Belloni-Chernozhukov-Chetverikov-Kato_2015_JoE}, \cite{Chen-Christensen_2015_JOE}, \cite{Cattaneo-Farrell-Feng_2020_AOS}, \cite{Cattaneo-Crump-Farrell-Feng_2024_AER} for pointwise and uniform over $\mathcal{X}$ estimation and inference results at different levels of generality, and with increasingly weaker technical conditions.
-The results in this strand of the literature explicitly exploit the special structure of the square loss function and identity transformation function, which leads to a closed-form solution of the estimator in \eqref{eq: M estimator}, and hence are often obtained under minimal assumptions and technical regularity conditions.
-To be more precise, up to $\polylog(n)$ terms and some regularity conditions, the minimal requirement $K/n\to\infty$ has been shown to be sufficient for optimal convergence rates for any $d\geq1$, and for strong approximations uniformly over $\mathcal{X}$ when $d=1$.
-Furthermore, valid strong approximations uniformly over $\mathcal{X}$ have been established for $d>1$ under the requirement $K^3/n\to\infty$, up to $\polylog(n)$ terms and mild regularity conditions.
+Our paper contributes to the literature on nonparametric curve estimation and inference, focusing in particular on series (or sieve) partitioning-based methods.
+See, for example, \cite{Eggermont-LaRiccia_2009_Book} and \cite{Gyorfi-etal_2002_book} for textbook introductions.
+This literature is mature and well-developed for the special case of a square loss function $\rho(y,\eta(\theta);q) = (y - \theta)^2$ with identity transformation $\eta(u)=u$, and hence not a function of $q\in\mathcal{Q}$.
+See, for example, \cite{Belloni-Chernozhukov-Chetverikov-Kato_2015_JoE}, \cite{Cattaneo-Farrell_2013_JoE}, \cite{Cattaneo-Farrell-Feng_2020_AOS}, \cite{Cattaneo-Crump-Farrell-Feng_2024_AER}, \cite{Chen-Christensen_2015_JOE}, \cite{Huang_2003_AoS}, \cite{Zhou-Shen-Wolfe_1998_AoS} for pointwise and uniform over $\mathcal{X}$ estimation and inference results at different levels of generality, and with increasingly weaker technical conditions.
+This strand of the literature explicitly exploits the special structure, which leads to a closed-form solution of the estimator in \eqref{eq: M estimator}, and hence results are often obtained under minimal assumptions and technical regularity conditions.
+To be more precise, up to $\polylog(n)$ terms and mild regularity conditions, \cite{Cattaneo-Farrell-Feng_2020_AOS} shows that the minimal requirement $K/n\to0$ is (necessary and) sufficient for rate-optimal convergence rates for any $d\geq1$, and for strong approximations uniformly over $\mathcal{X}$ when $d=1$.
+They also establish valid strong approximations uniformly over $\mathcal{X}$ for $d>1$ under the requirement $K^3/n\to0$, up to $\polylog(n)$ terms and mild regularity conditions.